Student Conduct Policies

 - Not cooperating with a college official, even when you believe you may not be at fault for anything.

-- Hazing: The college forbids hazing, which is defined as any act which endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, or which produces ridicule, embarrassment, harassment, intimidation or other such result, for the purpose of initiation, admission into, affiliation with, or as a condition of continued membership in, a group or organization.
-Examples include paddling, creating excessive fatigue, physical and psychological shock, public stunts and buffoonery, and morally degrading or humiliating games and activities.
+- Hazing: The college prohibits hazing, which is defined as any act which endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, or which produces ridicule, embarrassment, harassment, intimidation or other similar result, for the purpose of initiation, admission into, affiliation with, or as a condition of continued membership in, a group or organization.
+Examples include paddling, creating excessive fatigue, physical and psychological shock, public stunts, and morally degrading or humiliating games and activities.
 The express or implied consent of the victim will not be a defense of this violation, and apathy or acquiescence in the presence of hazing is also seen as a violation of this policy.

 - Violence: Violence is defined as threatening physical harm, causing physical harm, or any other conduct which threatens or endangers the health or safety of any person and is prohibited.

 We expect all students to be honest with themselves and others.
-Policies that reflect this community value include: collusion, complying with college officials, deception, honesty, theft and misuse of services.
+Policies addressing the following conduct reflect this value: collusion, deception, honesty, theft and misuse of services.

-- Deception: Students may not act in ways that are deceptive or manipulative.
+- Deception: Students are expected not to act in ways that are deceptive or manipulative.
 This includes knowingly misrepresenting oneself, involving others in violations without their knowledge, or manipulating people or processes.

 - Honesty: Students are expected to communicate honestly and demonstrate a respect for truth.
 It is prohibited to knowingly furnish false, falsified, or forged information or to withhold information critical to the conduct process.
 This includes making false statements as well as falsifying or misusing documents, accounts, records, identification, or financial instruments.
 Unauthorized use, possession, or duplication of means of access (such as keys or Gold Cards) to college facilities is also prohibited.

-- Theft: Theft is defined as the unauthorized acquisition or possession of items/services that belong to another person or entity.
+- Theft: Theft is defined as the unauthorized acquisition or possession of items/services that belong to another person or entity (including removal of furniture from campus common spaces).
 Unauthorized entry into or use of college facilities or resources is prohibited.

-- Misuse of Services:Misuse of services is defined as using college property or facilities in ways that they are not designed or intended, Examples include, but are not limited to:
+- Misuse of Services:Misuse of services is defined as using property, facilities or personnel in ways that they are not designed or intended.
+Examples include, but are not limited to: